Undergraduate Program Requirements

 Environmental Policy Overview Flyer

-Students who major in environmental policy will be required to complete 40 graded units (13 classes) distributed as follows:
+Students who major in environmental policy will be required to complete 40 graded units (13 courses) distributed as follows:

 • 16 units from required foundation courses